zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-rolling-update.md

 }
 ```

-If image version is set to “latest” tag for container images within the CG profile, then NGroups will automatically pick up the latest image version during the RU.
-To prevent application from misbehaving, it is recommended to not use the “latest” tag for images.
+If image version is set to **latest** tag for container images within the CG profile, then NGroups automatically picks up the latest image version during the RU.
+To prevent application from misbehaving, it's recommended to not use the “latest” tag for images.
 Instead, use specific versions.

 > [!NOTE]